dotnet/docs/docs/async/async-csharp-vb.rst

 Although async programming is relatively straightfoward, there are some details to keep in mind which could otherwise result in some nasty behavior.

-* Do yourself a favor and append "Async" to the end of every async method you write which could be consumed by another method.
+* Best practice is to add "Async" to the end of every async method you write which could be consumed by another method.

-Yes, it's sort of hungarian notation which is widely hated, but being extra explicit is a lot better than tracking down a race condition.
+Failure to do so could result in having to track down a race condition later.
+It's better to be explicit here!
 Note that certain methods which aren't explicity called by your code (such as event handlers or web controller methods) may not necessarily apply.

 * ``await`` is what will ultimately make a method asynchronous.